Civil, Commercial & Workplace Mediation — Frequently Asked Questions

 What is civil mediation and when is it useful?

 Civil mediation is a confidential, structured negotiation facilitated by an impartial UK mediator.
 It helps individuals and organisations resolve disputes without court involvement under the Civil Procedure Rules Part 1 “overriding objective”.
-It’s especially effective for property, neighbour, consumer, contract and inheritance disagreements where ongoing relationships or costs matter.
+It is especially useful for neighbour, inheritance, probate, property, partnership, business-to-business contract and other non-consumer civil disputes.
 Mediation allows flexible, interest-based solutions—often completed within a single day—at a fraction of litigation cost.
 Because outcomes are voluntary and practical, parties retain control instead of relying on a judge’s decision.
-Echelon Resolution & Investigation Services delivers civil mediation sessions UK-wide (online or on-site) with written outcomes ready for agreement by solicitors.
+Echelon Dispute Resolution delivers civil mediation sessions UK-wide (online or on-site) with written outcomes ready for agreement by solicitors.
 Learn more about Civil Mediation →

 Is civil mediation legally binding in the UK?